Elective home education (home schooling)

 Choosing to educate your child at home is a big decision and if you choose to do so, you need to let us and, if relevant, the school know.

 You do not have to be a qualified teacher or follow the national curriculum to home school your child.
-You need to be aware that the Local Authority does not provide financial support, teaching or schemes of work for elective home education.
+You need to be aware that the local authority does not provide financial support, teaching or schemes of work for elective home education.
 You will have to buy any text books and other resources, and arrange and pay for exams.
-The Gov.uk website offers more information about the law in this area.
+The gov.uk website offers more information about the law in this area.

 Frequently asked questions about home education